Embrace The Iron: 6 Reasons Why Women Should Lift Weights

 Studies show that lifting weights regularly can increase bone density.
 Osteoporosis is a disease that affects a majority of people, especially women who are past menopause.
 Women in their 20’s or 30’s may not worry about this yet but as you get older, you start losing not only muscle but bone mass as well.
 Why wait for this to happen when you can start lifting to maintain and even increase your bone mass.
 When an exercise is performed using weights, your muscles tug on your bones and these bones cope by creating new bone cells.
 Who wouldn’t want strong bones and a banging body at the age of 60, right?

 6. You’ll improve your overall health

 Reducing age-related muscle loss by pumping iron isn’t only good for your physique, it can also help ward off type 2 diabetes, high blood pressure, heart disease, obesity, arthritis and even improve the quality of your sleep and mental health.
 That’s a handful of good things just by lifting weights.
 Your body is able to process sugar better, keep your heart pumping better, keep your metabolism rolling and help make life more special.
 Imagine being able to carry your own groceries, run up an extra flight of stairs without difficulty or even picking up your baby without breaking a sweat.

 I could go on and on about the benefits of lifting weights but to sum all this up, there really is nothing better than seeing a woman latching onto a barbell or dumbbell in the gym.
 It’s sexy and empowering.
 Lifting heavy weights build strength AND self-esteem.
 It’s one of the smartest things you can do for your body.
-You not only turn it into an efficient fat-burning machine, you also become more secure in who you are as a woman.
+You not only turn it into an efficient fat-burning machine, but you also become more secure in who you are as a woman.